The Saddle Point Problem of Polynomials: Introduction

+Therefore, if $(x^*,y^*)$ is a saddle point, then \be \min_{x\in X}\max_{y\in Y} F(x,y) \,=\, F(x^*,y^*) \, = \, \max_{y\in Y}\min_{x\in X} F(x,y). \ee All saddle points share the same objective value, although there may exist different saddle points.
+The definition of saddle points in \reff{dfsad:F:XY} requires the inequalities to hold for all points in the feasible sets $X,Y$.
+That is, when $y$ is fixed to $y^*$, $x^*$ is a global minimizer of $F(x,y^*)$ over $X$; when $x$ is fixed to $x^*$, $y^*$ is a global maximizer of $F(x^*,y)$ over $Y$.
+Certainly, $x^*$ must also be a local minimizer of $F(x,y^*)$ and $y^*$ must be a local maximizer of $F(x^*,y)$.
+So, the local optimality conditions can be applied at $(x^*,y^*)$.
+However, they are not sufficient to guarantee that $(x^*,y^*)$ is a saddle point, since \reff{dfsad:F:XY} needs to be satisfied for all feasible points.

-Let $X \subseteq \re^n, Y \subseteq \re^m$ be two sets ($n,m>0$ are positive dimensions), and let $F(x,y)$ be a continuous function in $(x,y) \in X \times Y$.
-A pair $(x^*,y^*) \in X \times Y$ is said to be a saddle point for $F(x,y)$ over $X \times Y$ if \be F(x^*,y) \leq F(x^*,y^*) \leq F(x,y^*) \quad \forall \, x \in X, \, \forall \, y \in Y. \ee The saddle point problem of polynomials (SPPP) is for general cases that $F(x,y)$ is a polynomial function in $(x,y)$ and $X,Y$ are semialgebraic sets, i.e., they are described by polynomial equalities and/or inequalities.
-The SPPP concerns the existence and computation of saddle points.
-Saddle point problems are of fundamental importance in duality theory for constrained optimization, min-max optimization, game theory, etc. When $F$ is convex-concave in $(x,y)$ and $X,Y$ are nonempty compact convex sets, there exists a saddle point.
-We refer to \cite[\S2.6]{BNO03} for the classical theory for saddle point problems.
+The saddle point problem of polynomials (SPPP) is for cases that $F(x,y)$ is a polynomial function in $(x,y)$ and $X,Y$ are semialgebraic sets, i.e., they are described by polynomial equalities and/or inequalities.
+The SPPP concerns the existence of saddle points and the computation of them if they exist.
+When $F$ is convex-concave in $(x,y)$ and $X,Y$ are nonempty compact convex sets, there exists a saddle point.
+We refer to \cite[\S2.6]{BNO03} for the classical theory for convex-concave type saddle point problems.
+The SPPPs have broad applications.
+They are of fundamental importance in duality theory for constrained optimization, min-max optimization and game theory \cite{BNO03,LarLas12,ShahPar07}.
+The following are some applications. \begin{itemize}